necatikaragoz/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game Example

+This game is upgraded version of the Snake Game has developed by Udacity.
+This game prepared for implement the knowledge of modern C++.
+You can find the rubric criteria checklist below. :smile:

+## What's new
+* New Food types are added.
+  * Feed (Yellow food) :increase the snake body by one and speed by 0.2
+  * Hazardous (Orange food)     : Decrease the snake body by one.
+  *

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>